oracle-livelabs/oci/opensearch-objectstorage/visual_builder/visual_builder.md

 ![Connection PreAuth](images/opensearch-vb-connection-preauth.png)

-Search first your Object Storage URL based on your region: [https://docs.oracle.com/en-us/iaas/api/#/en/objectstorage/20160918/](https://docs.oracle.com/en-us/iaas/api/#/en/objectstorage/20160918/)
+-  Search your Object Storage URL based on your region: [https://docs.oracle.com/en-us/iaas/api/#/en/objectstorage/20160918/](https://docs.oracle.com/en-us/iaas/api/#/en/objectstorage/20160918/)

 You have the other values from the previous labs.